corcoted/corcoted.github.io/research.md

 *Previous funding from an InnovationWorks/Department of Defense Technology Transfer Consortia award, and a Duquesne University Charles Henry Leach II grant.*

 ### Laser-Induced Fluorescence for Quantitation of Cross-Linking in Bio-polymers
 This work uses fluorescent tags that bind to cross-links in bio-organic polymers.
-[Michael Cascio](https://www.duq.edu/academics/faculty/michael-cascio) (Duquesne Chemistry and Biochemistry) and I are building a system to put a microfluidics fluorescence cell in tandem with a mass spectrometer to allow quantitative measurements of cross-linking reaction efficiencies.
+[Michael Cascio](https://www.duq.edu/faculty-and-staff/michael-cascio.php) (Duquesne Chemistry and Biochemistry) and I are building a system to put a microfluidics fluorescence cell in tandem with a mass spectrometer to allow quantitative measurements of cross-linking reaction efficiencies.

 ### Automated sampling system for river and lake water
 ![Automated water sampler](./assets/photos/H2O-sampler.jpg)<br />
 Automated water sampling system build by David Fries (right) that will be fitted with components from Duquesne.
 {:flt}

-My group along with [Michael Van Stipdonk](https://www.duq.edu/academics/faculty/michael-van-stipdonk) (Duquesne Chemistry) and David Fries (University of South Florida - St. Petersburg) are working on an automated sampling system to collect water samples in rivers and lakes.
+My group along with [Michael Van Stipdonk](https://www.duq.edu/faculty-and-staff/michael-van-stipdonk.php) (Duquesne Chemistry) and David Fries (University of South Florida - St. Petersburg) worked on an automated sampling system to collect water samples in rivers and lakes.
 The system collects samples for later mass spectrometry analysis and does realtime detection of radionuclides using a homemade gamma spectrometer.

 *Previous funding from a Duquense University Charles Henry Leach II grant.*